 Kalahari - Place of Thirst

 Kgalagadi Transfrontier Park - South Africa

 Would you visit the Kgalagadi also known as Kalahari, a wild and parched park in Southern Africa?
 What would you need to know if you decide to visit this transfrontier park?
-Water holes barely show any signs of water, except that which is pumped from underground.
+Water holes barely show any signs of water, except that which is pumped from a borehole underground.
 Settlers had a difficult time surviving there 100 years ago.
 Even various desert tribes such as the Khoi and Nama struggled to survive in this unforgiving land, although they did a pretty good job.

 It’s slightly easier these days to travel through the Kgalagadi, but I’d still advise some planning.